There will be another post, but right now have this, which also explains why I’ve been …. kinda scattered around here.

 Of course, since satellites have a fixed orbit and may not be able to “change position to generate a miss”, then a man with a gun would have an easier job taking a satellite out.

 In one of his books, Pournelle had a man on a planet’s surface take out an observation/spy satellite by using a special mortar that shot “pellets” into the orbital path of the satellite.
-While the pellets would have returned to the planet’s surface eventually, they remained in the “path” of the satellite long enough for the satellite to be destroyed by at least one of the pellets. 😀
+While the pellets would have returned to the planet’s surface eventually, they remained in the “path” of the satellite long enough for the satellite to be destroyed by at least one of the pellets. :grin:

 Read “Protector”, by Larry Niven, for an example of a hypothetical use of a personal use weapon against spaceships.
 Of course that was used in a tight turn around a neutron star where the hyperkinetic velocities were, astronomical.
 I don’t remember if it was the bullet striking the Pak ships that destroyed them, or the bullets impacting the star and the generated radiation that destroyed the ships.
 I’d have to venture up into the attic and root around in some boxes to find it.